contexthub/notify-me/README.md

 1. Make sure that the sandbox/production certificate and private keys are in the correct places
 2. Check and make sure the device has a push token.
 If not, delete the device and try again (the record will be regenerated).
 3. Check devices in the portal, find your device, and make sure that the push environment is "sandbox" for Xcode deployments and "production" for TestFlight/AppStore deployments.
-If it is not, see #4 for fix.
+If it is not, see #5 for fix.
+4. Note that apps which you have explicitly killed by swiping up from the multi-tasking menu will *never* get foreground or background notifications.
+This is by Apple's design due to their belief that a killed app should get no notifications until a user again explicitly interacts with the app by opening it up again.
-4. Make sure that you have this piece of code called *before* you call [ContextHub registerAppId:]:
+5. Make sure that you have this piece of code called *before* you call [ContextHub registerAppId:]:
 ```objc
 #ifdef DEBUG
     [[ContextHub sharedInstance] setDebug:TRUE];